Poles of finite-dimensional representations of Yangians: Abstract

 \section{Abstract}

 Let $\g$ be a finite-dimensional simple Lie algebra over $\C$, and let $\Yhg$ be the Yangian of $\g$.
-In this paper, we initiate the study of the set of poles of the rational currents defining the action of $\Yhg$ on an arbitrary finite-dimensional vector space $V$.
-We prove that this set is completely determined by the eigenvalues of the commuting Cartan currents of $\Yhg$, and therefore encodes the singularities of the components of the $q$-character of $V$.
-We obtain sufficient conditions for a tensor product of \fd irreducible representations to be cyclic and irreducible, in terms of these sets of poles.
-Furthermore, we show that these sets are precisely the zeros of the Yangian analogue of the Baxter polynomials defined by Frenkel and Hernandez.
-For an irreducible representation, we obtain a concrete description of its sets of poles, in terms of the zeroes of the underlying Drinfeld polynomials and the inverse of the $q$-Cartan matrix of $\g$.
-In particular, our results yield a complete classification of the finite-dimensional irreducible representations of the Yangian double.
+In this paper, we study the sets of poles of the rational currents defining the action of $\Yhg$ on an arbitrary finite-dimensional vector space $V$.
+Using a weak, rational version of Frenkel and Hernandez' Baxter polynomiality, we obtain a uniform description of these sets in terms of the Drinfeld polynomials encoding the composition factors of $V$ and the inverse of the $q$-Cartan matrix of $\g$.
+We then apply this description to obtain a concrete set of sufficient conditions for the cyclicity and simplicity of the tensor product of any two irreducible representations, and to classify the finite-dimensional irreducible representations of the Yangian double.

 { }